AndroidModLoader/JPatch/README.md

  - Moon phases (probably far away...)
  - Doubled the directional light sources on models (to match the PC version) <- Shaders thingo :(
  - Fix opcode 08F8 that still shows "Updated stats" pop-up no matter what
  - Bring back saveable camera photos (framebuffer-related problems!
-The image is like... rotated, scale and repeated?!)
+The image is like... rotated, scaled and repeated?!)

 **Since v1.7.2**
  - Little fixes for previous JPatch fixes
  - An ability to remove FOV-effect while driving a car (NoVehicleFOVEffect, not applied by default)
+ - Now all vehicles have shadows (Trains, some airplanes and etc)
+ - **Cars (only cars because of a limit)** now have a bigger shadow draw distance

 **Since v1.7**
  - CJ is now able to exit vehicle without closing the door (https://github.com/AndroidModLoader/JPatch/issues/28)